23andMe/yhaplo/README.md

 the sample haplogroup "A," since all human Y-chromosome lineages are technically sublineages of A. Before concluding that your sample belongs to paragroup A (which includes haplogroups A00, A0, A1a, and A1b1), run with the `-as` option, and check the auxiliary output for ancestral alleles at haplogroup-BT SNPs.
-If you don't see any, your data set probably violates one or more of the assumptions listed above.
+If you do not see any, your data set probably violates one or more of the assumptions listed above.